hochschule-darmstadt/openartbrowser/scripts/data_manipulation/README.md

 > node ../data_manipulation/script_flatten_rank.js

-All intermediate files (*.json) have to be located in ToDo.
+All intermediate files (*.json) have to be located in (ToDo: Issue #8).
 Otherwise there will be errors.